CERC-Genomic-Medicine/WEGS_pipelines/JointVariantCalling/HaplotypeCaller/README.md

 This step runs GATK v4 HaplotypeCaller on each individual (i.e. BAM/CRAM file) and saves the called individual genotypes in the GATK v4 GenomicsDB data store, which can be used for subsequent joint genotyping.

 > [!TIP]
-> You can update an existing GenomicsDB by adding additional samples as long as the existing GenomicsDB was created using the same pipeline.
+> You can update an existing GenomicsDB by adding additional individuals as long as the existing GenomicsDB was created using the same pipeline.

 ## Assumptions